 Loss of benefit for fraud offence/sanction

 If you admit to or are found guilty of fraud, the DWP or council can suspend your ongoing benefit for a period of time.
 This does not stop your entitlement or mean you need to claim again, but means that you will get either no benefit for a number of weeks or less benefit for a number of weeks.
 This should only happen once a decision has been made about whether there was fraud.
-It is usually for 4 weeks if you accepted an Administrative Penalty or Formal Caution, 13 weeks if you are prosecuted and found guilty, and longer if you have been found guilty/admitted benefit fraud before.
-Sometimes this loss of benefit is referred to as a penalty or a sanction, but it is not the same as the Administrative Penalty, or a normal Jobcentre Plus sanction.
+It is usually for 4 weeks if you accepted an Administrative Penalty or Administrative/Formal Caution, 13 weeks if you are prosecuted and found guilty, and longer if you have been found guilty or admitted benefit fraud before.

-An official body (for example, the DWP or council) can prosecute you (take you to court) if they think you have committed a crime such as benefit fraud.
+An official body (for example, the DWP or council) can take you to court if they think you have committed a crime such as benefit fraud.
+This is called a prosecution.
 If you are found guilty you will have a criminal record, but not if you are found innocent or if the prosecution doesn’t go ahead.

 About this guide

 The information in this guide applies to England and Wales and is for general purposes only.
 The law may be different if you live in Scotland or Northern Ireland.